 Political philosophy is concerned primarily with the nature of the concept of justice and its application in society.
 Some of the arguments that support particular forms of government, e. g., democratic, oligarchic, autocratic, etc., will be dealt with through a critical examination of several classic writers in the field, e. g., Hobbes, Rousseau, Mill, Locke, and Rawls.
-Credit, three hours.

 PHIL-322.
 BIOETHICS.
-3:3:0